hufman/flask_rdf/README.rst

    header.
 It handles converting an rdflib Graph object to the proper Bottle response, depending on the content negotiation.
 Other content is returned without modification.
+   Calls to WSGI's ``start_response`` will pass data through unchanged.
+Doing both a ``start_response`` and returning an RDF object will result in both outputs being returned, so don't do that.

 -  ``wsgi.Decorator``